One service NCDC can provide a development office (members and non-members) is a Development Department Audit. The purpose of such an audit is to:

 - The Role of Development in the Future of the Organization

 Each audit is coordinated through the NCDC national office and is conducted by experienced fundraisers and executives chosen specifically to match the needs of the organization being audited.
-An audit typically includes: pre-audit discussion and assessment, 2-3 days of in-service meetings and a comprehensive written essay writing summary report.
+An audit typically includes: pre-audit discussion and assessment, 2-3 days of in-service meetings and a comprehensive written summary report.

 For information on pricing and further details, please contact Sr. Georgette Lehmuth, OSF.